git-greatguy/espac/README.md

   You can order a "wifi edition" unit from [buymeacoffee](https://buymeacoffee.com/dohmotik/e/436984)

-  All units are shipped "ready to plug" flashedf with wifi edition firmware available on our release page.
+  All units are shipped "ready to plug" flashed with "wifi edition" firmware, also available on release page.

-  It can be flash, as you wish, with Home Assistant edition though its usb-c port.
+  It can be flash with any edition you want though its usb-c port.

   Thanks.